The Right Wine(s) for Thanksgiving… Plus Chickens

 What does this mean in practical terms?
 Nothing more complicated than choosing wines made from certain grapes and sourced from particular places in the world that routinely show the perfect profile of balance and moderation in terms of flavor, structure and style to work with Thanksgiving dinner.

-I’m about to provide my list of top performers in this profile, but here’s another benefit that flows from what follows: If you are an average American destined to eat one hundred pounds of chicken next year, I trust that you are going to try to find lots of different ways to prepare it—which is a very good idea since there’s another hundred pounds of chicken awaiting you for 2025.
+I’m about to provide my list of top performers in this profile, but here’s another benefit that flows from what follows: If you are an average American destined to eat one hundred pounds of chicken next year, I trust that you are going to try to find lots of different ways to prepare it—which is a very good idea since there’s another hundred pounds of chicken awaiting you.
 If you aren’t a sommelier or a wine expert, you’re going to need a list of wines that can work well with all the different preparations for all those chickens.
 And guess what?
 This means your ongoing chicken habit poses the same challenge as tomorrow’s feast.

 With that in mind, here’s my list: